What's New

 Breakfast Porridge

-Place all the following ingredients but the last 2 in blender.
-Pour very warm, almost hot, water over 3 c Oats , kamut or wheat berries (that have been soaked overnight), ¼ c cashews , ½ c pumpkin seeds , 3-5 drops lemon oil and 1 tsp vanilla .
-Blend on medium, then high into a creamy meal.
+Place all the following ingredients but the last two in blender.
+Pour very warm, almost hot water over 3 c oats , kamut or wheat berries (that have been soaked overnight), ¼ c cashews , ½ c pumpkin seeds , 3-5 drops lemon oil and 1 tsp vanilla.
+Blend on medium, then high, into a creamy meal.
 Add 2 T ground flax , 1 T coconut butter and blend again briefly.
 Eat immediately!
 YUM!!!

 SOUPS: